LI7XI/AudioAnalyzerDocs/docs/plugin-structure/plugin-structure.md

 First of all, I spent a lot of time writing meaningful log error and warning messages.
 When you are writing a skin, have a Rainmeter log window open.
 If you have made some mistake with syntax, there is a good chance that log will have a message about it.
 It's very helpful.

 Plugin doesn't have a fixed set of possible ways to calculate some values.
-Instead, it acts somewhat like a DSP-utility and provides you a set of building blocks called '[sound handlers](/docs/handler-types/handler-types.md)' as we saw [earlier](/docs/skin-setup.md) that may be combined in any amount into any tree-like graph.
+Instead, it acts somewhat like a DSP-utility and provides you a set of building blocks called [Sound Handlers](/docs/handler-types/handler-types.md) as we saw [earlier](/docs/skin-setup.md) that may be combined in any amount into any tree-like graph.

-?> This plugin follows Parent Child paradigm.
+?>Similar to AudioLevel, this plugin follows Parent Child paradigm.

 ### First, the Parent

-The Parent measure is the data provider, it processes the audio and returns a value to be grabbed by Child measures.
-This value differs based on the [handler type]() choosen to process the audio.<br/>
+The Parent measure is the data provider, it processes the audio stream and returns a value to be grabbed by Child measures.
+This value differs based on the [handler type](/docs/handler-types/handler-types.md) chosen to process the audio.<br/>

 ### Second, the Child